-At Tokyo DisneySea, grab FastPass for Toy Story Midway Mania then get into Standby for Journey to the Center of the Earth.
+Grab FastPass for Toy Story Midway Mania at Tokyo DisneySea, then get into Standby for Journey to the Center of the Earth.
 Check out our FastPass strategy for Tokyo DisneySea.

 4. Ride attractions during showtimes or near closing

-Just like the other Disney Resorts, you can have a shorter standby time on most attractions during the major parades and shows.
-Keep an eye on your show guide to see when the next biggest show is happening.
-Alternatively, depending on the day and weather, you can get into shorter standby lines near park closing.
+Like the other Disney Resorts, you can have a shorter standby time on most attractions during the major parades and shows.
+Watch your show guide to see when the next biggest show is happening.
+Alternatively, depending on the day and weather, you can get into shorter standby lines near the park closing.
 This usually does not apply to popular attractions.

 5. Claim your spot for parades

-If you’re wanting to see a parade or outdoor show and do not want to scramble to get a decent spot, you can claim your spot up to 2 hours before showtime.
+If you want to see a parade or outdoor show and do not want to scramble to get a decent spot, you can claim your spot up to 2 hours before showtime.
 However, in most circumstances, you can get away with doing this an hour before showtime.
 It is completely acceptable to place a sitting mat to claim your spot.
-Depending on where you are for the parade or show, you will have to stay seated for the duration.
-Simply follow what everyone else is doing.
+Depending on where you are for the parade or show, you must stay seated for the duration.
+Follow what everyone else is doing.

-The best spot for the parade in Tokyo Disneyland is right in front of the Partners Statue, as you can get photos with the castle in the background.
-If you’re in Tokyo DisneySea then the hub area that overlooks the Mediterranean Harbor is best as you can go up to the railing and have an unobstructed view (see photo below).
+The best spot for the parade in Tokyo Disneyland is in front of the Partners Statue, as you can get photos of the castle in the background.
+If you’re in Tokyo DisneySea, the hub area that overlooks the Mediterranean Harbor is best, as you can go up to the railing and have an unobstructed view (see photo below).